 - Russia, where it received the 2018 Woman Who Matters award; and

 - Brazil, where the company received the 2018 Women Leadership Award from the Brazilian Business Council for Sustainable Development.

 These recognitions not only celebrate the achievements of local leadership to implement Schneider’s global inclusivity values but also the unique policies and practices leaders have developed to attract and retain the best local talent in their markets.

-The WEP commitment by 100% of Schneider Electric’s country presidents is more than a public declaration; it is a major step towards Schneider’s bold ambition to become the most diverse, inclusive and equitable company in the world.Tagged with gender equality, Schneider Electric
+The WEP commitment by 100% of Schneider Electric’s country presidents is more than a public declaration; it is a major step towards Schneider’s bold ambition to become the most diverse, inclusive and equitable company in the world.Tagged with diversity, equality, Schneider Electric